OCTRON-tracking/OCTRON-docs/docs/analysing.md

 ## Results
 If you selected *View results* above, then a new window will open once the analysis is complete where you can evaluate how well the model did frame by frame.
 A track will appear showing the trajectory of the tracked object, and you can adjust the length and color of this track in the *Layer controls* panel.
-You can, for example, color the track according to the confidence of the model, the area covered by the mask, or the color or mean brightness of the masked area.
+You can, for example, color the track according to the confidence of the model or the area covered by the mask.

 To learn what output OCTRON saves for each analysed video file see the [File System - Analysis](file-system.md#analysis) page.